bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/01_Dependencies.rst

 Optional Dependencies
 ---------------------

-For the Python binding it is also recommended to have `dill <https://pypi.org/project/dill/>`_ and `guppy <https://pypi.org/project/guppy/>`_/`guppy3 <https://pypi.org/project/guppy3/>`_ installed.
+For the Python binding it is recommended to have `dill <https://pypi.org/project/dill/>`_ and `guppy <https://pypi.org/project/guppy/>`_/`guppy3 <https://pypi.org/project/guppy3/>`_ installed.
 The ``dill`` package increases the variety of serializable objects by Python (for example: lambda functions), and the ``guppy``/``guppy3`` package is needed to use the ``@local`` decorator.
 Both packages can be found in pyPI and can be installed via ``pip``.

+Since it is possible to execute python applications using workers spawning MPI processes instead of multiprocessing, it is necessary to have `openmpi`, `openmpi-devel` and `openmpi-libs` system packages installed and `mpi4py` with pip.